broadinstitute/cromwell-task-monitor-bq/README.md

 ### Metadata upload

-We also provide a Cloud Function that gets triggered when a workflow completes or fails, thanks to `final_workflow_log_dir` [workflow option](https://cromwell.readthedocs.io/en/stable/Logging/#workflow-logs) in Cromwell.
+Optionally, we also provide a Cloud Function that gets triggered when a workflow completes or fails, thanks to `final_workflow_log_dir` [workflow option](https://cromwell.readthedocs.io/en/stable/Logging/#workflow-logs) in Cromwell.